 So the Word of God is clear to us here that the pastor is concerned about the faith of a people based upon the truth that they know and that he is concerned about the manifest love of a people that rises out of that same truth.
 How do you know your love is growing?
 Less concern with self, less concern with comfort, less concern with fulfillment, less preoccupation with your personal problems.
 More time spent on helping others, serving others, giving to others, increased sacrificial giving, greater sensitivity to the lostness of unconverted people.

 Did God grant increased faith to this congregation?
 He did.
-Paul prayed that He would and He did.
-Chapter 1 verse 3, “We give thanks to God,” this is 2 Thessalonians, the next letter, “we give thanks to God for you, brethren, as only fitting cause your faith is greatly enlarged and the love of each one of you toward one another grows even greater.”
-Wow!
+Paul prayed that He would, and He did.
+Chapter 1, verse 3, “We give thanks to God,” this is 2 Thessalonians, the next letter.
+“We give thanks to God for you, brethren, as only fitting, because your faith is greatly enlarged, and the love of each one of you toward one another grows even greater.”
+Wow.
 That’s what he prayed, and that’s what God did.
 It was answered.
 God granted that.

-But they lived in the light of the return of Christ and the Kingdom to come, and the glory of heaven.
+But they lived in the light of the return of Christ and the kingdom to come and the glory of heaven.
 That changes how you deal with things in this world, doesn’t it?
-That….that, in fact that defines how you deal with things in this world.
-Paul says, “Look, it really doesn’t matter what happens to me in this world, what matters is what happens to me in eternal…in the eternal world to come.”
-Paul wants their hearts established firmly in the hope of the return of Christ and seeing Him face-to-face because that will drive them toward holiness…that will drive them toward holiness.
+In fact, that defines how you deal with things in this world.
+Paul says, “Look, it really doesn’t matter what happens to me in this world, what matters is what happens to me in the eternal world to come.”
+Paul wants their hearts established firmly in the hope of the return of Christ and seeing Him face-to-face because that will drive them toward holiness - that will drive them toward holiness.

 When you live in the light of the fact that Jesus could come at any moment, you want to be found in a place where He’ll be pleased and you will enjoy the best gifts of His reward.